sflavelle/writing/Deliverer of Destiny (BOTW)/01 - Lost in the Wood/01 Awakening.md

 You took hold of the leftover wall beside you to shakily pull yourself to your feet, your head still throbbing with the hangover and a strong pain in your knees.

-The thought rises as you look for some clue as to your location.
+The thought rises to the forefront as you look for some clue as to your location.
 Something, anything.
 Trying to tie the cliffs that surrounded you to some memory.
 Something that might tell you just where you were.

 But the answer never came.
 The sights were beautiful, even in just this little area you stood in, but there was no familiarity to anything.
 The closest you could get was: